JosephPrichard/HttpRouter/README.md

 })
 ```
 In Go, a middleware is a function that takes a http.Handler as an argument (the next handler) and returns a http.Handler.
 All requests to the router will pass the middleware.
-In the example above next.ServeHttp(w, r) executes the route handler.
+In the example above next.ServeHttp(w, r) calls the next handler in the chain which
+could be another middleware or the handler.

 We can define a route using the "Get", "Post", "Put", "Delete", or "Route" functions.
 ```